quicwg/base-drafts/draft-ietf-quic-recovery.md

 The PTO timer MUST NOT be set if a timer is set for time threshold loss detection; see {{time-threshold}}.
-A timer that is set for time threshold loss detection will expire earlier than the PTO timer in many cases and is less likely to spuriously retransmit data.
+A timer that is set for time threshold loss detection will expire earlier than the PTO timer in most cases and is less likely to spuriously retransmit data.

 ### Handshakes and New Paths {#pto-handshake}